Yonghee9106/git-command-line-cheat-sheet/README.md

 ## Git Configuration

 The `git config` is used to set the configuration values on a local, global or system level.
+A local level is default setting if no level option is entered.
 <br/><br/>

 You can set the email address to "email@<span></span>gmail.com" on a global level.